joenjuki/BC-REST-Services/README.md

 # BC-REST-Services
-These are the projects from C# REST Services class.
+These are the projects from C# REST Services class